mlisbit/cshub_site/README.md

 * set up django 1.5.1
 * install easyinstall script
 * install virtual_env
 * setup a django project, with virtal env, drag and drop the project into it

+//just checking something, ignore this line